vincedarley/homebridge-plugin-bwaspa/README.md

 </p>

 # More details on supported accessories

 This section details how this plugin translates spa controls and settings into Homebridge accessories and Matter device mappings.

 It supports pumps that are single speed (off or high) and 2-speed (off, low, high).
 In the Home app they are represented using the existing HomeKit fan-style control model.
-In Matter they are mapped as Pump devices with On/Off and Level Control semantics.
+In Matter they are mapped as Pump devices with On/Off and Level Control semantics (which may not yet work well or at all).

 You can control two lights and up to six pumps, a mister, a blower, 2 aux devices and the overall heating state of the spa.
 You can also view the state of the circulation pump.